• arrow What are the size limits and PDF format restrictions on PDF files I can upload?

 • arrow How long should file uploads and conversions take on the automated service?

 • Uploads: the time taken for a file upload is a function of the PDF filesize and the speed of your internet connection.
 As an example, a 1Mbyte PDF (which equates to 8Mbits) would take 8 seconds to upload if the internet connection was delivering an upload rate of 1Mbps (one megabit per second).
 Most internet connections are much slower at uploads than downloads, so a connection that states it provides 5Mbps is actually quoting the download speed, not the upload speed - uploading is often only 10%-20% of download speed.
-So a 10Mbyte PDF (80Mbits) with a 100kbps upload speed would take around 800 seconds to upload (i.e. over 10 minutes).
+So a 10Mbyte PDF (80Mbits) with a 100kbps upload speed would take around 800 seconds to upload (i.e. over 10 minutes) - modern internet connections speeds are often much faster than this, so can complete such uploads in a few seconds.
 Conversions: with the current Cloud server configuration conversion rates are around 3-5 pages per second plus an overhead of about 5 seconds, so a 100 page PDF will take less that one minute to convert, depending on it precise contents (e.g. number and type of images/graphics).
-For our Managed Services, typically we handle conversions and uploads, so this is not an issue for publishers.
+Special arrangements are available for bulk (batch) conversions of files.

 • arrow Is there a limit on the number of PDF files I can upload?
 And can I bulk convert files if I have lots?